Nynuphar/IDEAL-doc/docs/source/userRegistration.rst

 Change user role
 -------------------

-In the case below, an IDEAL *user* is becoming a *manager*.
+In the case below, an CHIL *user* is becoming a *manager*.

 .. image:: UserType.png

 Inactivate an user
 ======================

-IDEAL has implemented a functionality in which a User can easily be inactivated.
+CHIL has implemented a functionality in which a User can easily be inactivated.
 This revokes their access to studies and patient data without deleting their account, ensuring they remain part of the audit logs.

 .. image:: UserActivation.png